mse150s20/p2-kinetics/README.md

 1. Idaho Statesman - https://www.idahostatesman.com/news/coronavirus/article242127516.html

 # Results from playing with parameters
-Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected
+Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected.

 Project 2 descriptions:

-    Modeling kinetics: rate of change between things!
+    Modeling kinetics: The rate of change between things, specifically the rate of change between the different species!

     A -> B -> C

-The rates of change betweeen A->B and B->C Determine when we will see a certain concentration, AND the initial conditions.
+The rates of change betweeen A->B and B->C determine when we will see a certain concentration, and the initial conditions.

 Species C:
     Comes from a reaction from B->C

     Line 14 has k2*B in that big list that's returned That means: dC/dt = k2 * B
-    That means: Amount of C goes up over time, depending on how much B there is. k2 is a CONSTANT for this project
+    That means: The amount of C goes up over time, depending on how much B there is.

 Species A: